 Sampling

-Young and mature healthy leaves from 50 Rubiaceae plants (distributed in 47 species from 27 genera, 10 tribes and 3 subfamilies) were collected (Supplementary Table S1).
-Plants were identified by a local botanist and vouchers of all individuals were deposited in the University of Costa Rica Herbarium (USJ).
-Leaves from three different branches per plant were sampled.
-To differentiate developmental stages, one newly emerged and one mature leaf separated by three nodes were selected.
+Young and mature healthy leaves from 50 Rubiaceae individuals (distributed in 47 species from 27 genera, 10 tribes and 3 subfamilies) were collected (Supplementary Table S1).
+The taxonomy was assessed by a local botanist, and vouchers of all individuals were deposited in the University of Costa Rica Herbarium (USJ).
+We sampled plants as we encountered them, aiming to include as many different species as possible.
+For each individual sampled, fully expanded leaves were collected from three randomly selected branches, chosen from various parts of the crown.
+To differentiate developmental stages, we selected one newly emerged and one mature leaf per branch, totaling six leaves per plant.